GNOME/libnotify/README.md

 It is also a simple wrapper to send cross-desktop Notifications for sandboxed applications using the [XDG Portal Notification API][portal].

+### Documentation

+You can find the nightly documentation at https://gnome.pages.gitlab.gnome.org/libnotify/.

 ## Notice

 For GLib based applications the [GNotification][gnotif] API should be used